sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ---
 ```

-Above is the default *YAML header* when generating an `R Markdown` file
+Above is the default *YAML header* when creating a new `R Markdown` file
 in R Studio.

 ```{=html}